kitsec-labs/kitsec-core/README.md

   <li><a href="https://www.synack.com/">Synack</a></li>

-  <li>It's important to note that while bug bounty programs are legal, they are not a license to hack indiscriminately.
-Always follow ethical hacking guidelines and obtain permission before testing any systems, to ensure that your actions are legal and ethical.
+  <li>While bug bounty programs are legal, they are not a license to hack indiscriminately.
 In other words: Stay withing your scope and safe harbour</li>
 </ol>